jcagarcia/jcagarcia.github.io/_posts/2015-07-22-how-to-extend-spring-roo.markdown

 subtitle:   "Introduction to Spring Roo Add-On Suites"
 date:       2015-07-22 00:00:00
 author:     "Juan Carlos García"
-header-img: ""
+header-img: "img/green-bg.jpg"
 ---

 <p>Since Spring Roo 2.0.0.M1 version, you are able to <b>increase the power</b> of your Spring Roo installation including advanced features.</p>

 <p>The way to do it is using new Spring Roo concept called "Spring Roo Add-On Suites".
 As you could read on <a href="http://docs.spring.io/spring-roo/docs/2.0.0.M1/reference/html/#roo-addon-suites">Spring Roo reference guide</a>:</p>

-<quote>A “Roo Addon Suite” is a great way to package and distribute a set of add-ons together, for example if you want to create advanced features that are not included in Spring Roo Shell by default.</quote>
+> A “Roo Addon Suite” is a great way to package and distribute a set of add-ons together, for example if you want to create advanced features that are not included in Spring Roo Shell by default.

 <p>In this post I'm only going to show you how to include an external "Roo Add-On Suite" in your Spring Roo installation to extend Roo shell with advanced functionalities.
 In a future post, I will publish a tutorial about "How to create your own Roo Add-On Suite" and how to install it.</p>